Make sure to bookmark this page for California and Arizona Covid Legal Updates

 5. Don't obsess with NEWS - again, in line with what I have said above, there is not much you can do other than be vigilant, know what the rules are, listen to the bona fide experts but do not overly obsess with following the news.
 Virtually all media channels are covering this 24/7 day and night and this can be overload.
 Many times media just repeats itself over and over.
 If you watch or listen too much, you may start to feel a pit grow in your stomach, and you may start to feel gloomy, depressed, or become panicked.
 This is not good, especially if you have kids who are looking at your face trying to decide how to act.
 Just get a "spoonful of news" each night and let that be sufficient.
 If something is really important, you will likely hear about it as news travels in a nanosecond these days.
 Let someone else do the worrying.
 You live your life.

 6. Have fun - just because we are going through time times as a planet, does not mean the world has to end, or that you have to sulk and worry though this whole journey.
 You have no choice of what happens in life, but you DO have the power to decide how you want to react.
-This is the power of choice, and the power of self determination.
+This is the power of choice and the power of self-determination.
 You can choose to let this eat you up inside, or you can choose to stay positive, make the best of it, and even see the silver linings in this.
 So continue to enjoy your life.
-While many sporting events and public events are being cancelled, you can spend time with your family.
+While many sporting events and public events are being canceled, you can spend time with your family.
 Play games, take a walk, grow a garden, play with your dog, write a book, grow your podcast or start your YouTube channel.
 There are many things you can do to enjoy life even in the face of something like this.

 7. Be nice to people when you are "stocking up" - you hear stories of people turning savage in grocery stores and fighting over toilet paper, water, sanitizers, beans, rice, fruits, vegetables for example.
 But folks, let's not turn this into the Titanic hear and push people out of boats.
 This is a time to be civil.
 Buy what you need to protect yourself, but don't turn into a savage.
 Be kind, respectful, smile and talk to people.